arunqa/factory/README.md

 Resource Factory is used as an SSG we would be more focused on enforcing HTML pages to adhere to a design system, not optimize for making local changes.

+We do not want to encourage the use of anything other than HTML, Web Components, JavaScript (with strong type-safety using Typescript or other governance tools).
+This means staying away from all templating tools and using plain Typescript and JavaScript is best.

 ### Content naming conventions

 - `name.m1.m2.ts` is used for TypeScript-based content with `m1` and `m2` as